MathieuandSpheroidalWaveFunctions/complex_prolate_swf/readme.txt

                       scaled angular functions have unity norm.

        line 3:
-          c      : value of the complex size parameter (= kd/2, where k =
-                   the complex wavenumber and d = interfocal length) [complex(knd)] x1     : value of the radial coordinate x minus one [real(knd)] (a nominal value of 10.0e0_knd can be entered for x1
+          cc     : value of the complex size parameter c (= kd/2, where k = the complex wavenumber and d = interfocal length) [complex(knd)] x1     : value of the radial coordinate x minus one [real(knd)] (a nominal value of 10.0e0_knd can be entered for x1